 Author and Founder of The Hartnett Group

 In his earlier career, Rob worked in senior management roles at Apple Computer and Hewlett-Packard, where he won the coveted Asia Pacific High Achiever Award.
-Since 2010 Rob became the number one sales consultant for the worlds number one sales performance company Miller Heiman Group twice and a Presidents Club winner 7 times.
-Rob is known as an inspirational and entertaining speaker and author on sales, marketing & leadership.
+Rob became the number one sales consultant for the worlds number one sales performance company Miller Heiman Group twice and a Presidents Club winner 9 times.
+Today he is an independent Executive Director of the John Maxwell Team.
+Rob is known as an inspirational and entertaining speaker on leadership, sales & mindset.

 While Britney Spears made Toxic a major success in terms of the dance floor it has no place in our working lives.
 But just like Britney has proven, we are all capable of change.read more